Hyperdocumentation: origin and evolution of a concept

 A few paragraphs down from this excerpt, Otlet elaborates and goes further, laying out the entire development of documentation in six consecutive stages.

-In the first stage, Man sees the Reality of the Universe by his own senses.
+In the , Man sees the Reality of the Universe by his own senses.
 Immediate, intuitive, spontaneous and unthinking knowledge.
 In the second stage, he reasons Reality and, combining his experience, generalizing it, interpreting it, he makes a new representation of it.
 In the third stage, he introduces the Document which records what his senses have perceived and what his thought has constructed.
 At the fourth stage, he creates the scientific instrument and Reality then appears to be magnified, detailed, specified, another Universe successively reveals all its dimensions.
 In the fifth stage, the Document intervenes again and it is to directly record the perception provided by the instruments.
 Documents and instruments are so associated that there are no longer two distinct things, but only one: the Document-Instrument . . .

 We currently live in the fifth stage.
 This close association of documents and instruments is especially apparent in scientific work: most equipment designed for observation is now fitted with recording capacities and often includes sophisticated processing software to handle the output.
 But this instrument-document fusion is also at the basis of photography and video recording, which have been commoditized on an unprecedented scale since the early 21st century.